Non-diffracting meronic spin defects of light: Introduction

-The intricate singular structure of highly confined light fields is simplified under the paraxial approximation, where light's polarization lays in the transverse plane, and linear and angular momenta point parallel to the propagation direction~\cite{Bliokh2015TransverseLight}.
+The intricate singular structure of highly confined light fields simplifies in the paraxial approximation, where light's polarization lays in the transverse plane, and linear and angular momenta point parallel to the propagation direction~\cite{Bliokh2015TransverseLight}.
 Yet, even simplistic arrangements such as a scalar vortex beam contain topological structures of non-transverse polarization and transverse spin.
 Around its phase singularity, where the longitudinal field dominates over the transverse one, the behavior of the field breaks with the most basic intuition about paraxial light waves: the polarization tilts from the transverse plane towards the propagation axis and rotates around it~\cite{Mata-Cervera2025SkyrmionicVortices}.
 This structure constitutes both a skyrmionic polarization texture and a meronic spin angular momentum defect (Fig.~\ref{fig:concept}) which arise naturally from Gauss's law in free-space.
-In contrast to all previous forms of polarization and spin textures, this one strictly propagates without diffraction~\cite{Afanasev2023NondiffractiveBeams,Vernon2024Non-diffractingRadiation,Mata-Cervera2025ObservationVortices}.
+In contrast to all previous forms of polarization and spin textures, this polarization structure propagates without divergence attached to a vortex line, while the surrounding light field experiences standard diffraction~\cite{Afanasev2023NondiffractiveBeams,Vernon2024Non-diffractingRadiation,Mata-Cervera2026Diffraction-FreeVortices}.
 The geometry of these meronic spin defects is highly anisotropic, and is confined arbitrarily below the wavelength of light.